cosmos/sdk-tutorials/feegrant/index.md

 ## Grant Allowance

-Before Bob can send `kudos` to Carol, you'll need to set up an allowance for Bob, so that Carol will pay for any gas fees the transaction might incur.
-Note that Alice is the validator, so it would not make sense to make her the granter as well because a validator would receive all the fees that the granter paid for.
-In that case, you wouldn't have been able to see the difference in her balance after a transaction was completed.
+Before Bob can send `kudos` to Carol, you must set up an allowance for Bob so that Carol pays for any gas fees the transaction might incur.
+Because Alice is the validator, it does not make sense to make her the granter because a validator receives all the fees that the granter paid for.
+If Alice were the granter, there would not be a difference in her balance after a transaction was completed.

 The `BasicAllowance` is a permission for a grantee to use up fees until the `spend_limit` or `expiration` is reached.
 Create an allowance with a spend limit of `100000stake` and no expiration date: